WakeMeAtThree/oF_Playground/README.md

   - [X] [OOP](https://openframeworks.cc/ofBook/chapters/OOPs!.html) finished on 2018-August-29
   - [X] [How oF works](https://openframeworks.cc/ofBook/chapters/how_of_works.html) finished on 2018-August-29
   - [X] Played around with a couple of more examples on 2018-August-29.
+  - [X] Insanely busy to create something with this so I just re-read some of the previous readings and tweaked openCV examples on 2018-August-30
 - [Cpp getting started](http://www.cplusplus.com/doc/tutorial/)